fbpx

 Pica and Household Toxins

 Ingesting non-food items, a behavior known as pica, is seen in nearly 25% of children with autism.
 It can lead to serious medical issues or even be life-threatening.
-This article outlines some safety strategies for addressing pica.
+This article outlines how to address pica.

 Family and Self Care